ErichZimmer/awesome-piv/README.md

 # Awesome PIV

-A curated list of papers related to Particle Image Velocimetry (PIV).
+A curated list of papers related to Particle Image Velocimetry (PIV) that I found useful.

 Note: If you were looking for a list of repositories, I'll kindly refer you to [alexlib/awesome piv](https://github.com/alexlib/awesome_piv).